 When other daughters were dancing on their daddy’s feet, Amanda Sarmiento was brushing up on History Channel documentaries with her own father, a tradition that sparked her interest not only in history, but also political science.
 Growing up in Laredo, Texas, Sarmiento lived in a household that highly prioritizes education.
 The

 In the right hands, a law degree can be a powerful tool – and Amanda I. Sarmiento of Texas A&M School of Law has all the makings of a true change agent.
-BARBRI Law Preview and the ABA are proud to award this next great legal mind a
+BARBRI Law Preview and the ABA are proud to award

 In the right hands, a law degree can be a powerful tool.
 History is filled with great accounts of leaders who made it their life’s work to embody the law and serve as agents of change.
 Abraham Lincoln was a self-taught lawyer who became known for his astute mediating and